-If a student misbehaves, appropriate action must be taken for the good of the child and the wellbeing of the school community.
+If a student misbehaves, appropriate action must be taken for the good of the child and the well-being of the school community.
 Misbehavior often leads to interruption of instruction which impacts every student in the class.
 Student behavior in school or off campus which impacts the operation of the school will be addressed according to the disciplinary guidelines.

-Minor infractions of discipline are handled by the teacher and/or by the principal, or anyone who serves in a supervisory capacity.
-Repeat infractions of discipline will result in communication/conference between the student, parent, teacher and school administration.
+Minor disciplinary infractions are handled by the teacher, the principal, and/or anyone serving in a supervisory capacity.
+Repeat disciplinary infractions will result in communication/conference between the student, the parent, the teacher and school administrators.

-Serious breaches of discipline will be subject to temporary in-school suspension, out of school suspension or even permanent expulsion from the school.
+Serious breaches of discipline will be subject to temporary in-school suspension, outof-school suspension or even permanent expulsion from the school.
 Disciplinary breaches involving suspension include, but are not limited to:

-1. Truancy
+- 1. Truancy

 - 2. Leaving school without permission

 - 3. Abusive or foul language to a teacher, staff or aide

 - 4. Abusive or foul language to a fellow student

 - 5. Acts of serious disrespect

 - 6. Spitting, fighting, threatening, intimidation, harassing, kicking, hitting or biting

 - 7. Bullying or cyberbullying

 - 8. Deliberate destruction of property

 - 9. Stealing or cheating

 - 10. Any form of sexual harassment.